 |Mobile App||Accessed through Chase Mobile for iOS and Android|

-Like most DIY online brokerages, Chase You Invest has 0 commissions on all equity trades and no minimum account balance to get started.
-Stocks, ETFs, and most mutual funds all trade completely free of fees.
+Like most DIY online brokerages, J.P.
+Morgan Self-Directed Investing includes $0 commissions on all equity trades and no minimum account balance to get started.
+Stocks, ETFs, fixed income and most mutual funds all trade completely free of charge.
 Options are $0.65 per contract, but there’s no cost to exercise.

 |Managed Portfolios||0.35% fee on assets (min. $500)|

-Getting the hang of the You Invest platform takes very little time.
+Getting the hang of the J.P.
+Morgan Self-Directed Investing platform takes very little time.
 You’ll get an easy transition from desktop to mobile and plenty of guidance on managing your accounts and making trades.
-Here’s a few of the best features:
+Here are a few of the best features:

-- Seamless desktop to mobile experience: One of the benefits of keeping it simple is the integration and similarity between Chase You Invest’s desktop and mobile platforms.
+- Seamless desktop to mobile experience: One of the benefits of keeping it simple is the integration and similarity between J.P.
+Morgan Self-Directed Investing’s desktop and mobile platforms.
 The layout is the same and trade execution is nearly identical.

-- Easy trade execution: Trades on the You Invest platform are completed on a single tab.
+- Easy trade execution: Trades on the J.P.
+Morgan Self-Directed Investing platform are completed on a single tab.
 After locating a security using the stock or ETF screeners, you’ll be directed to a page where you can complete your trade in 4 steps.
 Choose whether to buy or sell, select your order type (market, limit, stop loss or stop limit), enter a share quantity and the time you want the order to be enforced.
 You can preview your trade after entering this info and submit when you’re ready.

 - How-to guides with step-by-step directions: Still don’t have a grasp on the trading execution?
-Chase You Invest has an illustrative guide with very detailed instructions.
+As you research the platform, J.P.
+Morgan Self-Directed Investing has an illustrative guide with very detailed instructions.
 In fact, they have several guides with clearly labeled steps and visual aids to help new clients open new accounts, contribute to IRAs, make trades or simply update your address and contact info.

 The Learning and Insight Center gives clients in-depth education and a taste of market commentary.
-Detailed research from JP Morgan is still reserved for upper-class clientele, but Chase You Invest clients aren’t really looking for sector rotation strategies or the SEC forms of corporate executives.
-Instead, the Learning and Insight has 6 different sections:
+Detailed research from J.P.
+Morgan is still reserved for upper-class clientele, but J.P.
+Morgan Self-Directed Investing clients aren’t really looking for sector rotation strategies or the SEC forms of corporate executives.
+Instead, the Learning and Insight area has 6 different sections:

 - Featured: Covering the top stories and issues of the day, such as dealing with retirement concerns during the coronavirus pandemic, how to get more out of financial literacy month and discussing finances with family.